scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 Acknowledgments
 ---------------

-Jordi Portell, a member of the Gaia Collaboration, has been very helpful in answering many questions about the Gaia dataset, and has also proposed possible explorations of it.
+Jordi Portell, member of the Gaia Collaboration, has been very helpful in answering many questions about the Gaia dataset, and has also proposed possible explorations of it.

-NumFOCUS is a non-profit organization with a mission to promote open practices in research, data, and scientific computing.
+NumFOCUS, a non-profit organization with a mission to promote open practices in research, data, and scientific computing.
 They have provided steady funds to the Blosc Development Team over the past years.

-Huawei is a high-tech company that made a significant and selfless donation to the Blosc project.
+Huawei, a high-tech company that made a significant and selfless donation to the Blosc project.

-Sergio Barrachina, an associate professor at University Jaume I, has provided many advice and code during the development of the Btune project.
+Sergio Barrachina, associate professor at University Jaume I, has provided many advice and code during the development of the Btune project.